giangc/k8s-journey/k8s-practices/ConfigMap/README.md

 - Use ConfigMap in Pod as Environment Variable
 - Use ConfigMap data to populate Volume
 - Use ConfigMap data to populate specific path in Volume
-- Check ConfigMap used in Pod using logs.
+- Check ConfigMap used in Pod using logs

 ## Error
  - `error: cannot exec into a container in a completed pod; current phase is Succeeded`